WorldQL/mammoth/README.md

 ## What is WorldQL?
 WorldQL is a 3D database that's fast enough to use as a game server.
 Similarly to how SQL allow you to easily insert and query tabular data, WorldQL provides a simple interface to create and track 3D objects.

 The benefit of using WorldQL for your next multiplayer game development project is enormous.
 Save dozens of hours by starting with a player modifiable 3D world with optional persistence.
-Download the WorldQL alpha from our website (coming soon) and join our Discord community here (coming soon).
+Next week (~Sept.
+8 2021), you'll be able to download the WorldQL alpha from our [website](https://www.worldql.com/).
+Be sure to [join our Discord community](https://discord.gg/tDZkXQPzEw).

 ## What is Mammoth?
 Mammoth uses WorldQL to scale a single Minecraft world across multiple server processes.
 Running multiple Minecraft server processes allows for better core utilization and allows for thousands of players to enjoy a single world.
 A collection of Minecraft servers using this plugin to sync with a WorldQL server is called a *Mammoth cluster*.